Triplet pairing mechanisms from Hund's-Kondo models: applications to UTe$_{2}$ and CeRh$_{2}$As$_{2}$

 However, in the Kondo lattice, the heavy fermions hybridize with the conduction electrons to form a large Fermi surface~\cite{oshikawa2000,hazra21}.
 Moreover, in the presence of a finite $\zeta$ the residual interaction $J_{2}$ created by valence fluctuations into Hund's-coupled spin-triplet states, couples triplet Cooper pairs on the Fermi surface, which reactivates its scaling, causing it to resume its upward logarithmic renormalization, ultimately diverging at $T_{c}$ to form a Hund's driven triplet superconductor.

 To examine this process, we note that action of $H_{K2}$ on the deconfined fermions is given by

 where the sublattice indices have been suppressed.
 Here we have used the particle-hole symmetry of the fractionalized spin operator to replace $f_{j }\rightarrow -i\sigma_{y}f\dg_{j }$ in the usual hybridized form of the Kondo interaction.
-Now the hybridized quasiparticle operators formed in channel one have the form

-where $u_{\bk }\sim 1$, while $v_{\bk }^{2}\sim \frac{m}{m^{*}}\ll 1$ is set by the inverse mass renormalization of the heavy fermions~\footnote{For simplicity, we have ignored the inter-sublattice hopping for now.
-In general, $f_{\bk\alpha},c_{\bk\alpha}$ in \eqref{pairit} must be replaced by the corresponding band eigenstates}.
+Now the hybridized quasiparticle operators formed in channel one have the form $a_{\bk \sigma } = u_{\bk }f_{\bk \sigma } + v_{\bk }\Phi_{1\bk }c_{\bk \sigma }$, where $u_{\bk }\sim 1$, while $v_{\bk }^{2}\sim \frac{m}{m^{*}}\ll 1$ is set by the inverse mass renormalization of the heavy fermions~\footnote{For simplicity, we have ignored the inter-sublattice hopping for now, and suppressed the sublattice indices in $f_{\bk \sigma}$.
+In general, $f_{\bk\sigma\alpha},c_{\bk\sigma\alpha}$ must be replaced by the corresponding band eigenstates, and $u,v$ are matrices as shown explicitly in the Supplementary Material[22] Section II}.
 If we now decompose $H_{K2}$ as a pair scattering potential acting on the quasiparticle pairs at the Fermi level, we obtain